Omay238/yippee/CONTRIBUTING.md

 ### Dependencies

-Yay depends on:
+Yippee depends on:

 - go (make only)
 - git
 - base-devel
 - pacman

-Note: Yay also depends on a few other projects, these are pulled as go modules.
+Note: Yippee also depends on a few other projects, these are pulled as go modules.

 ### Building

-Run `make` to build Yay.
+Run `make` to build Yippee.
 This command will generate a binary called `yippee` in the same directory as the Makefile.

 #### Docker Release